Skip to main content

 After the rebuild came the OEM+ tune up.

-Months of pampering had finally come to its climax, the break in period had been reached and the TT was finally ready for its tune up.
-However, this was not going to be your usual filter and plugs ordeal, not in the slightest.
-I had spent weeks if not months researching the vulnerable weak points of the EA888.2 engine & had made it my mission to ensure they were rectified.
-The first being the always at fault positive crankcase ventilation “PCV” plate that was integrated into the aluminum valve cover.
-This automotive emissions system is meant to direct the gases that enter the crankcase into the intake stream to be reburned in the combustion chamber.
-However, it fails often and without warning allowing oil to make its way into the intake tract causing carbon to build up on the intake valves.
-This issue was rectified by installing a CTS Turbo CNC aluminum PCV replacement plate with an oil condenser and catch can.
-The oil vapor would tr...
+turbo.
+Months of pampering had finally come to their climax—the break-in period had been reached, and the TT was finally ready for its tune-up.
+However, this was not going to be your usual filter-and-plugs ordeal, not in the slightest.
+I had spent weeks, if not months, researching the known weak points of the EA888.2 engine and made it my mission to ensure they were addressed.
+The first was the consistently problematic positive crankcase ventilation (PCV) plate integrated into the aluminum valve cover.
+This emissions system is designed to route gases that enter the crankcase back into the intake stream to be reburned in the combustion chamber.
+However, it is prone to failure, often without warning, allowing oil to enter...

 Racingline Oil catch can dump (1 winter month)

-I went from dumping the contents of my CTS TURBO oil catch can biweekly to dumping the contents of the Racingline oilc catch can monthly.
-Since it's winter in Canada the temperature has gone from +5 to -15 degrees in the same day.
-Because of the constant temperature changes its safe to say that not everything in the catch can is oil blowby.
-Because of this exact reason I needed a can that would have a larger containment capacity.
-The Racingline unit has all that and a high flow baffle system that still works even when 3/4 full.
-As you can see the car hasn't been upgraded since I've last blogged, but the OEM upgrades are very rewarding.
-An OEM+ brake upgrade is in the works and a new rim and tire setup too.
+I went from having to empty the contents of my CTS Turbo oil catch can biweekly to only needing to empty the RacingLine oil catch can monthly.
+Since it’s winter in Canada, temperatures can swing from +5°C to -15°C in the same day.
+With these constant temperature changes, it’s safe to say that not everything collected in the catch can is oil blow-by.
+Because of this, I needed a catch can with a larger containment capacity.
+The RacingLine unit provides exactly that, along with a high-flow baffle system that continues to function effectively even when it is up to 3/4 full.
+As you can see, the car hasn’t been significantly modified since my last update, but the OEM+ upgrades have been very rewarding.
+An OEM+ brake upgrade is in the works, along with a new wheel and tire setup.
 Stay tuned.